-So I made that part the product.
+So I made that part the record.

 You can go to bionicbanker.tech/portfolio right now and watch my system move.
 Coverage bar, six scanner workers, three funds, a guardian layer.
 Data refreshes every minute.
 When a sleeve flips from empty to funded, you see it flip.
 When a worker misses a heartbeat, you see the row go grey.
 Nothing hidden.